Dynamotivation/dynamotivation.github.io/content/projects/software/germemz.md

 ---

-Development for *GerMemz* commenced around early to mid 2017 at age 15, with the first proof of concept build created on February 13, 2017.
+Development for *GerMemz* commenced around early 2017 at age 14, with the first proof of concept build created on February 13, 2017.

 It was written in Java utilising Android Studio.